Diana (mythology): Myth of Actaeon

 Diana's mythology incorporated stories which were variants of earlier stories about Artemis.
 Possibly the most well-known of these is the myth of Actaeon.
 In Ovid's version of this myth, part of his poem Metamorphoses, he tells of a pool or grotto hidden in the wooded valley of Gargaphie.
 There, Diana, the goddess of the woods, would bathe and rest after a hunt.
 Actaeon, a young hunter, stumbled across the grotto and accidentally witnessed the goddess bathing without invitation.
-In retaliation, Diana splashed him with water from the pool, cursing him, and he transformed into a deer.
+In retaliation, Diana splashed him with water from the pool, cursing him, and he was transformed into a deer.
 His own hunting dogs caught his scent, and tore him apart.

 Ovid's version of the myth of Actaeon differs from most earlier sources.
 Unlike earlier myths about Artemis, Actaeon is killed for an innocent mistake, glimpsing Diana bathing.
-An earlier variant of this myth, known as the Bath of Pallas, had the hunter intentionally spy on the bathing goddess Pallas (Athena), and earlier versions of the myth involving Artemis did not involve the bath at all.
+An earlier variant of this myth, known as The Bath of Pallas, had the hunter intentionally spy on the bathing goddess Pallas (Athena), and earlier versions of the myth involving Artemis did not involve the bath at all.